Arslanas/PlayM/README.md

 *    undo

 All commands are assigned to keyboard keys.
 The list of features and assigned hotkeys is possible to get by pressing `F1`.
 Information will be written to console.
-Application is still in development, but it is already okay for using.
+Application is still in development, but it is ready for use.

 Due to playblasts are almost never more than 15 seconds, application is supposed to be used only for short videos (playblasts).